AndrewVos/vbar/README.md

 - Blocks can be clickable
 - Blocks can have drop down menus
 - Support for Font Awesome
-- Style anything in the panel with CSS
+- Style anything in the bar with CSS
 - Update blocks with an interval

 ## Screenshots